1965 in the Vietnam War: June

-A U.S. State Department spokesman, Robert J. McCloskey told a press conference "more or less offhandedly", that General Westmoreland had been given presidential authorization to commit American ground troops to combat in support of ARVN missions.
+A US State Department spokesman, Robert J. McCloskey told a press conference "more or less offhandedly", that Westmoreland had been given presidential authorization to commit American ground troops to combat in support of ARVN missions.
 McCloskey specifically said that "I'm sure it's been made clear... that American forces would be available for combat support together with Vietnamese forces as and when necessary."
 The White House issued a carefully worded denial the next day.

+The ARVN 21st Division attacked an entrenched VC force in Phong Dinh that was larger and better armed than planners had anticipated.
+Fierce fighting lasted all day and into the night.
+After dark, the VC broke out of the encirclement by overrunning the 2nd Battalion, 33rd Infantry.
+ARVN losses were 60 dead and 74 wounded, 17 missing, and 99 individual weapons, a mortar, and two light machine guns lost.
+VC losses were 86 killed, 21 captured and two tons of ammunition captured.